Heating and Cooling Help

 Packaged Systems

-The efficiency of packaged systems are rated using SEER (for cooling efficiency), AFUE% (for gas heating efficiency) and HSPF (for heat pump efficiency).
-Ductwork is required to transfer the heated or cooled air throughout the home.
+The efficiency of packaged systems are rated as with individual units: SEER (for cooling efficiency), AFUE percentage (for gas heating efficiency) and HSPF (for heat pump heating efficiency).
+As mentioned above, ductwork is required as usual to transfer the heated / cooled air throughout the home.